Wookey-Technologies/sansar-script/README.md

 The easiest way to create interactive content in Sansar is to make use the built-in "Scene Scripts Library".
 This library was formerly referred to as "Simple Scripts" so you may notice that term used instead.
-The instructions here do not focus on the use of these built-in scripts, but are instead intended to be helpful in instructing creators in how to write their own scripts.
+The instructions on this page do not focus on the use of these built-in scripts, but are instead intended to help creators write their own scripts.

 Below the table of contents, there are instructions on how to start making experiences with scripts.
 They can also be handy for anyone trying to get any of the included examples or tutorials in this